pavelhoral/wrensec-docs/Java-Style-Guide.md

 Notice that no comment is needed after `case 1:`, only at the end of the statement group.

 ##### 4.8.4.3 The `default` case is present
-Each switch statement includes a `default` statement group, even if it contains no code.
+Each switch statement must include a `default` statement group, even if it contains no code.

 **Exception:** A switch statement for an `enum` type _may_ omit the `default` statement group, _if_ it includes explicit cases covering _all_ possible values of that type.
 This enables IDEs or other static analysis tools to issue a warning if any cases were missed.

 #### 4.8.5 Annotations
-Annotations applying to a class, method or constructor appear immediately after the documentation block, and each annotation is listed on a line of its own (that is, one annotation per line).
-These line breaks do not constitute line-wrapping (Section 4.5, [Line-wrapping](#45-line-wrapping)), so the indentation level is not increased.
+Annotations applying to a class, method or constructor must appear immediately after the documentation block, and each annotation must be listed on a line of its own (that is, one annotation per line).
+These line breaks do not constitute line-wrapping (Section 4.5, [Line-wrapping](#45-line-wrapping)), so the indentation level must not be increased.
 Example:

 ```Java
 @Override